- How do I access the 15 free online courses?

 1) In SHOP NSPE, select "Free for Members" from the navigation.
 Offerings will be marked down to a $0 sale for members.
 (They will also be linked from the members-only section and Education Web page.)

-3) Once you complete the checkout process, the link and passcode to view the course will be saved to the On-Demand Webinars tab under your account profile.
+3) Once you complete the checkout process go to “My Account” to view the course.
+It will be saved to the On-Demand Webinars tab under your account profile.

 How do I get my documentation?

 After you view the webinar you can click on the quiz tab and take the quiz.
 The participant must take the quiz and pass with 70% or higher.
 After passing the quiz, your certificate will be unlocked and you can download it for your records.